Welcome to the SPFHS Alumni Association's Website

 and we will post your memories here!
 Click here to read memories that alumni have submitted to us.

-Dear SPFHS Alumni: Thank you so much for taking the time to visit this website.
-Please consider making this website more interesting, by considering what you can contribute to this website and/or the next Alumni Association newsletter.
-Please let us know what you've been up to in your life, share a memory, share a creative article, or share anything that you'd like other alumni to read!
+Dear SPFHS Alumni: Please let us know what you've been up to in your life, share a memory, share a creative article, or share anything that you'd like other alumni to read!
 It doesn't have to be profound or major.
-The more alumni that contribute, the more dynamic and thought provoking the newsletter and this website will become.
+The more alumni that contribute, the more dynamic and thought provoking this website will become.
 Please also let us know if you'd like to volunteer to help the Alumni Association: we currently have only a few volunteers, attempting to do all the work themselves.
 Any amount of help would be appreciated, whether assisting in a small way, or taking on a major leadership role.
-Please also send us an email if you would like to recieve occasional emails from us (sent bcc) including any future Alumni Association newsletters.
+Please also send us an email if you would like to recieve occasional emails from us (sent bcc).
 Please spread the word to your SPFHS friends and classmates.
-Thank you, and please let us hear from you!

 Thank you so much to the SPFHS Alumni Association officers: President: Laura Swidersky Vice President: Dr. James Checchio Secretary: Bernice Montagna, retiring Treasurer: Kathy VanHorn trustees: Elmer Terry and Barbara Roskin founding member: Marie Leppert